malkawenedal/BlockChain-with-Python/README.md

 ### step 1: Import Ethereum Transaction Functions into the Fintech Finder Application

-in this section, we will import several functions from the crypto_wallet.py script into the file fintech_finder.py, which contains code for Fintech Finder’s customer interface,in order to add wallet operations to the application.
+In this section, we will import several functions from the crypto_wallet.py script into the file fintech_finder.py, which contains code for Fintech Finder’s customer interface,in order to add wallet operations to the application.

 ### Step 2: Sign and Execute a Payment Transaction